webpy/webpy/README.md

 python3 -m pip install web.py==0.62
 ```

-If you are using Python 2.7, then please use web.py version 0.51
+If you are still using Python 2.7, then please use web.py version 0.51
 which is our last release that supports Python 2.
 ```
 # For Python 2.7